skeeeon/mqtt-mux-router/README.md

 - `and`: All conditions must be true
 - `or`: At least one condition must be true

+## Broker Support

+The application supports multiple message broker implementations:

+### MQTT Broker

+The MQTT broker implementation supports:
+- Full TLS/SSL security
+- QoS levels 0, 1, and 2
+- Username/password authentication
+- Last Will and Testament messages
+- Automatic reconnection

+### NATS Broker

+The NATS broker implementation supports:
+- High-performance messaging
+- TLS/SSL security
+- Username/password authentication
+- Automatic reconnection
+- Server URLs list with failover

+When using NATS, MQTT-style topics (with `/` separators) in rules are automatically translated to NATS subjects (with `.` separators) at the broker boundary.

 ## Metrics

 The router exposes Prometheus metrics for monitoring system health and performance when metrics are enabled.